 It is well known that in the Basque Country we are pretty good at cooking and eating.
-That is probably true, but the real artists that make that possible are the local farmers that produce the best quality products, fresh, local and sustainable.
+That is probably true, but the real artists that make that possible are the local farmers that produce the best quality products, fresh, local and sustainable, and you can find them in La Bretxa Market in San Sebastian.

-We must say that in San Sebastian we are very lucky as every week, from Monday to Saturday, the local farmers are outside the Bretxa Market selling their products with their biggest smile 😊
+We must say that we are very lucky as every week, from Monday to Saturday, the local farmers are outside the La Bretxa Market in San Sebastian selling their products with their biggest smile 😊

 🥦🍆🥔🥕🍅 We love to shop in our daily #farmersmarket